barriebyron/techcomm/jobsearch/top_10_tips_techcomm_job_search.md

 ## 2. Grow a Linktree

-- Connect all of your content with a single link
+- Connect all of your content with a [single link](https://linktr.ee/barriebyron)
 - A landing page for your links
 - Grow and tend your Linktree
 - Links change

 ## 3. Learn and share on Twitter

-- Always professional
-- Never political
-- Always encouraging
+- Always professional, never political
-- Never discouraging
+- Always encouraging, never discouraging
+- [Learn and use](https://www.makeuseof.com/use-twitter-for-job-search/) lists and features, like [Tweetdeck](https://tweetdeck.twitter.com/)

 ## 4. Contribute on GitHub